ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   preservation, and no deframer was supplied by the application

-In this case, the Message object passed to Received contains an indication that the object received is partial, a reference to the full Message it belongs to, the byte offset of the data in the partial Message within the full Message, and an indication whether this is the last (highest-offset) partial Message in the full Message.
+In this case, the Message object passed to Received contains an indication that the object received is partial, the byte offset of the data in the partial Message within the full Message, an indication whether this is the last (highest-offset) partial Message in the full Message, and an optional reference to the full Message it belongs to.

 Note that in the degenerate case -- no message boundary preservation and no deframing -- the entire connection is represented as one large message of